cloud-coder/docker-lab-2016/part-2/README.md

 In the _services_ section we define the three _db_, _api_ and _gateway_ services.
 And in the _networks_ section we define the two networks: _frontend_ and _backend_, which we will use to place each service in.

 When a service (i.e. container) is placed in a network, it can only communicate with other containers that are in the same network.
-This allows a level separation/security, where for example a gateway container cannot communicate with the database container.
+This allows a level of separation/security, where for example a gateway container cannot communicate with the database container.

-Below is the _networks_ definition, and we are currently using a bridge configuration.
+Below is the _networks_ definition, and we are currently using a bridge configuration (which is the default).
+The values you see below using _overlay_ you will notice are commented out for now.
->**Note** There is another possibility for network definition called _overlay_, which we will see in the Docker Swarm configuration in the next demo.
+>**Note** There is another network definition called _overlay_, which we will see in the Docker Swarm configuration in the next demo.
 ```yaml
 networks:
   frontend: